Review – Tumblestone (Switch)

 Another week, another puzzle game being released for the Switch.
-From the same minds behind the pretty good The Bridge comes Tumblestone, a matching puzzle game that was already available in basically all other current gen consoles…and the Wii U.
+From the same minds behind the pretty good The Bridge comes Tumblestone, a matching puzzle game that was already available in basically all other current gen consoles… and even the Wii U.

 The premise of Tumblestone is simple, as you can see by the pictures in this article.
 Shoot three tiles of the similar color, do this until you’re able to clear the entire screen.
 If you can’t find a trio, the stack will then fall down a bit and more tiles will show up.
 Simple, straightforward.
 Tumblestone isn’t using innovation as its main gripe, but that’s not exactly a problem as long as it’s well executed.
 As you can imagine, it all controls well, and it features a pretty use of the Switch’s HD rumble.